-- Attend an applicant advising seminar.
-Seminars are scheduled periodically throughout the year.
+- Attend an applicant advising orientation.
+Orientations are scheduled periodically throughout the year.
 Pre-registration is required by calling (517) 483-1457.

 - Complete all prerequisite courses (www.lcc.edu/enrollment) with a cumulative 2.5 GPA and complete all other general education courses with a minimum cumulative GPA of 2.0 or better.
 Each general education course (except prerequisite courses) must be completed with a minimum 2.0 grade or better.

-Those interested in the Dental Hygiene program are REQUIRED to attend an applicant advising orientation (see below).
-The next two orientations are scheduled for:
+Those interested in the Dental Hygiene program are REQUIRED to attend an applicant advising orientation.
+The dates for the Fall Program Advising are:

 - Students who are considering transferring for a four-year degree are encouraged to take BIOL 201 and BIOL 202, rather than BIOL 145 for increased transferability.